 Concentration of Credit Risk - Concentration of credit risk is the risk of loss attributed to the magnitude of the Plan's investment in a single issuer.
-The Plan limits its investments in any one issuer of equity securities, fixed income securities, short-term investments and commercial paper to no more than 5.00% of the applicable portfolio.
+The Plan limits its investments in any one issuer of equity securities, fixed income securities, short-term investments and commercial paper to no more than 5% of the applicable portfolio.
 No limitation is placed on investments in U.S. Government guaranteed obligations.
-No individual investments exceeded 5% of the Plan's net position at December 31, 2023 and 2022.
+No individual investments exceeded 5% of the Plan's net position at December 31, 2024 and 2023.

 Interest Rate Risk - Interest rate risk is the risk that changes in interest rates of debt securities will adversely affect the fair value of an investment.
 Unless expressly permitted by the Board, the effective duration of any fixed income portfolio shall not exceed 120% of the effective duration of the broad market benchmark included in the instructions to the portfolio manager.
-As of December 31, 2023 and 2022, the effective duration of the Plan's fixed income portfolio was 5.5 and 5.3 years, respectively.
-The Plan's exposure to fixed income credit risk based on Standard & Poor's ratings is as follows as of December 31, 2023 and 2022:
+As of December 31, 2024 and 2023, the effective duration of the Plan's fixed income portfolio was 4.8 and 5.5, respectively.
+The Plan's exposure to fixed income credit risk based on Standard & Poor's ratings is as follows as of December 31, 2024 and 2023: